Sasere: Lugano loanee revels in 'dream' Hamrun Spartans debut | Goal.com

 Franklin Sasere was ecstatic to mark his "dream" Hamrun Spartans debut with a goal in Sunday’s Maltese Premier League triumph over rivals Santa Lucia.

-Ige Adeshina, Nigerian-born Maltese forward Joseph Mbong and Marcelo Barbosa had given Mark Buttigieg’s men a three-goal advantage before his introduction.
+Ige Adeshina, Nigerian-born Maltese forward Joseph Mbong and Marcelo Barbosa, had given Mark Buttigieg’s men a three-goal advantage before Sasere's introduction.

-Sasere completed his double in the second-half, but it was ruled out for an offside while Kevin Rosero’s late minute goal proved as mere consolation for Santa Lucia in the 4-1 triumph.
+Sasere completed his double in the second half, but it was ruled out for an offside while Kevin Rosero’s late goal proved a mere consolation for Santa Lucia in the 4-1 triumph.

 Debut ⚽️ +3punto pic.twitter.com/zrW4RtOjIK— Sasere Franklin (@saserefranklin9) September 27, 2020